-If you are taking the time to read this post then you are more than likely at a point where you are considering becoming a Web Developer.
-As in every journey it can sometimes be difficult to know where to start and moreso what to do to enable you to reach your aspirations.
+If you are reading this, you are most likely at a point where you are considering becoming a Web Developer.
+In every journey, it can be difficult to know where to start and moreso, what to do to enable you to reach your aspirations.
 This blog is designed to help you make your web development dreams a reality.

-Step 1: Deciding That You Want To Be a Web Developer
+Step 1: Decide That You Want To Be a Web Developer

-As with any journey the first step is deciding that you want to become a Web Developer.
-What this encompasses is researching the roles that you are interested in, seeing what is required and finding out information such as starting salaries (between £20,000 and £50,000 doesn’t sound too bad, does it?), working environments and career progression amongst other things.
-Here at The Training Room we recommend sites such as The National Careers Service or Plotr for a good overview of the job industry and the roles available.
+This decision involves researching the roles that you are interested in, seeing what is required and finding out information such as starting salaries, working environments and career progression, amongst other things.
+Here at The Training Room, we recommend sites such as The National Careers Service or Plotr for a good overview of the job industry and the roles available.

 Step 2: Making Sure That You Are a Good ‘Fit’ For Web Development

-Step 3: Getting Qualified as a Web Developer
+Step 3: How to Qualify as a Web Developer

-In the UK to become a Web Developer it is normally necessary to hold an IT-related qualification such as a foundation degree, degree or HND in a related subject.
-That said for those just starting out in their IT careers it is more than possible to take other courses which will give you the necessary footing for a junior web development career.
+In the UK, to become a Web Developer, it isn’t necessary to hold an IT-related degree.
+For those just starting in their IT careers, it is possible to take other courses which will give you the necessary footing to kick off your web development career.

-Once in work there is normally on-the-job training which will help to further your development.
+Once employed, there is normally on-the-job training which will help to further your development.

 Step 4: Study in Your Own Time

-The course offered by The Training Room is on a E-learning basis.
+The course offered by The Training Room is on an e-learning basis.
 What this means for you is flexible learning which fits around you and your commitments.

 Step 5: Specialisation

-You may choose an area to specialise in, for example: front-end development if you are more creative, or back-end development if you prefer the technical aspects.
-In addition, there are many different routes which you can take with a web development qualification, such as turning your newly acquired skills to mobile development or software development.
+There are many different routes that you can take with a web development qualification, such as turning your newly acquired skills into mobile development or software development.

-Whatever you decide to do, when you choose to do a course with The Training Room you are safe in the knowledge that from registration, for 3 years you will receive our superb career support to help connect you with opportunities.
+Whatever you decide to do, when you do a course with The Training Room, you are safe in the knowledge that from registration, for 3 years, you will receive our superb career support to help connect you with opportunities.

 Step 7: Getting Down To Business